JPSGoncalves/xv6-riscv/README-opensbi-overview.md

 $
 ```

-Note that only 5 of 8 cores are running on this board.
+Note that only 5 of 8 cores are running on this board (four "starting" and hart 0 starting them).
 This is the subject of some discussion in the README-opensbi-BananaPi-F3.md file.

 # Code compilation